-Rocks petrographically and lithologically like the Antimony Tuff Member are known by a variety of names on the Awapa, Fish Lake, and Sevier Plateaus.
-The stratigraphic position, age, petrography, and geochemistry of the densely welded, phenocrystpoor trachyte Antimony Tuff Member is similar to that of the tuff of Albinus Canyon in the northern Marysvale field (Steven and others, 1979; Cunningham and others, 1983; Willis and Doelling, 2019), the comparatively thin Kingston Canyon Tuff Member of the Mount Dutton Formation on the Sevier Plateau (Anderson and Rowley, 1975), and to that of the flows of Deer Spring Draw in the northeast part of the Marysvale field (Nelson, 1989).
-Concerning the tuff of Albinus Canyon and others like it, Rowley and others (1994, p.
-15) noted that:
+Rocks apparently equivalent to the trachyte tuff of Lake Creek are known by a variety of names on the Sevier Plateau and nearby areas.
+The stratigraphic position, age, petrography, and chemistry of the densely welded, phenocryst-poor trachyte tuff of Lake Creek are similar to that of the comparatively thin Kingston Canyon and Antimony Tuff Members of the Mount Dutton Formation (Anderson and Rowley, 1975), the tuff of Albinus Canyon (Steven and others, 1979; Cunningham and others, 1983), and the flows of Deer Spring Draw (Nelson, 1989).
+It is possible that the trachyte tuff of Lake Creek correlates with one or more of these units.
+Rowley and others (1994, p.
+15) noted that

-"The tuff of Albinus Canyon is considered a proximal accumulation from a nearby source [possibly buried under southernmost Sevier Valley] that also erupted the Kingston Canyon and Antimony Tuff Members.
+The tuff of Albinus Canyon is considered a proximal accumulation from a nearby source [possibly buried under southernmost Sevier Valley] that also erupted the Kingston Canyon and Antimony Tuff Members.
 The similarity in composition, appearance, and age of the tuff of Albinus Canyon and the Kingston Canyon and Antimony Tuff Members with the units of the Isom Formation and other units from sources in Nevada is a regional petrologic problem about which we and others currently are perplexed.
-Best, Christiansen, and others (1989[b]) have discussed the Isom compositional type of tuff [densely welded, phenocryst-poor trachyte] and other compositional types and have suggested that they represent magmas in different areas that had similar origins and crystallization histories."
+Best, Christiansen, and others (1989) have discussed the Isom compositional type of tuff [densely welded, phenocryst-poor trachyte] and other compositional types and have suggested that they represent magmas in different areas that had similar origins and crystallization histories.

-The vent or vents of these densely welded, hightemperature, rheomorphic ash-flow tuffs is not apparent, which may indicate that their magma source was deep in the crust and thus never expressed by a typical collapse caldera (Ekren and others, 1984).
-New detrital zircon geochronology further supports a hypothesis that eruption of the Antimony Tuff Member may be temporally linked to emplacement of the Sevier gravity slide (Loffer and others, 2020; see also Biek and others, 2019).
+That the vent or vents of these densely welded rheomorphic ash-flow tuffs is not apparent may indicate that their magma source was deep in the crust and thus never expressed by typical collapse caldera (Ekren and others, 1984).